YuJheWang/VoxEngine/README.md

 # VoxEngine
-This is a game engine aims to create high-performance voxel render system and some basic function of a game engine
+This is a game engine aims to create high-performance voxel render system and some basic function of a game engine.